clort81/blopotron/README.md

 Text-sprites are defined strings in a sprites.h header (or right in the .c).

-Uses a SpriteBridge backend renderer - emitting commands to stdout (utf-8) which gets redirected to stdin of the sprite_bridge.py process.
-This is mostly done as an excercise in sysadmin-nearness, showing how text as a bridge format makes for nice easy inspectability, routing, data-mangling.
+***Text mode*** uses a SpriteBridge backend renderer - emitting commands to stdout (utf-8) which gets redirected to stdin of the sprite_bridge.py process.
+This is mostly done as an excercise in oldschool unix message passing, showing how text as a bridge format makes for nice easy inspectability, routing, data-mangling.

-- **WIP**: [[NOT FINISHED]] [[UNDER CONSTRUCTION]] Currently working on utf8 sprite handling.
+**WIP**: [[NOT FINISHED]] [[UNDER CONSTRUCTION]] Currently working on utf8 sprite handling for each entity.

 For a more current-day and normie remake of Robotron 2084, see ![Robotron2048Gym](https://github.com/stridera/robotron2084gym)